AndreeaSofia/BEng-Information-Engineering/Semester 5/Mandatory-Core/Functional and Logic Programming/README.md

 # Course Overview

 - This README provides a detailed outline of the topics covered in the **Functional and Logic Programming** course during the fifth semester of my BEng in _Information Engineering_.
 This outline is designed to facilitate quick identification of relevant weeks for specific topics, especially when engaging with lab work or other course materials.
-- This course covers key topics in **Logic Programming** (basic elements of Prolog, control strategy, variables, predicates, backtracking, recursive data structures, internal database management), **Prolog Programming** (predefined domains, predicates, compiler directives, arithmetic expressions, input/output operations, optimization techniques), and **Functional Programming** (introduction to functional programming, elements of LISP, dynamic data structures, predicates, logic and arithmetic functions, symbol management, functional forms, iterative and MAP functions, data structures, macro-definitions).
+- This course covers key topics in **Logic Programming** (basic elements of Prolog, control strategy, variables, predicates, backtracking, recursive data structures, internal database management), **Prolog Programming** (predefined domains, predicates, compiler directives, arithmetic expressions, input/output operations, optimization techniques), **Functional Programming** (introduction to functional programming, elements of LISP, dynamic data structures, predicates, logic and arithmetic functions, symbol management, functional forms, iterative and MAP functions, data structures, macro-definitions), and more.

 ## Languages.
 Frameworks.
 Software tools